Here Be Dragons Episode 5

 “Um, sir … I mean, Zubin … um –”

-Zubin’s offer was like an animal trap hidden in the forest litter – Prentyze understood its trigger but not its effect.
+Zubin’s offer was like an animal trap hidden under the forest litter – Prentyze understood its trigger but not its effect.
 Would teeth snap, a net fall or a pit open?
 To escape this trap, he first had to find it.

 Prentyze didn’t need to hear the words to know they wrangled over the merits of larger Founder Houses versus smaller, younger ones.
 He heard the arguments repeated every mealtime as his parents lectured him over monopolies and efficiency.
 That, or they droned on about the heritage of Waldemar, politics, the prudent caution of the wise, the need for stability in the Founder Houses and more.
 He was sick of it and let his mind wander while eating, preferring to ponder his latest studies.
-Provided he maintained a look of polite interest and nodded at random moments, his parents were none the wiser.
+Provided he maintained a look of polite interest and nodded at random moments, his parents appeared none the wiser.
 It had worked so far.

 Was there nothing more to life?

-What was the point of growing up?
+If not, what was the point of growing up?

 Want to carry on?